pedrottimark/whimper/README.md

 Proposed to import from `enzyme-to-json`

-* `mountToDeepObject` Given an enzyme `mount` wrapper, especially from selector traversal, return a test object rendered to **maximum** depth.
+* `mountToDeepJson` Given an enzyme `mount` wrapper, especially from selector traversal, return a test object rendered to **maximum** depth.
 It contains only DOM nodes, no React components.
-* `mountToShallowObject` Given an enzyme `mount` wrapper, especially from selector traversal, return a test object rendered to **minimum** depth.
+* `mountToShallowJson` Given an enzyme `mount` wrapper, especially from selector traversal, return a test object rendered to **minimum** depth.
 It might contain DOM nodes, but any children which are React components are leaves of the tree.

 Proposed to import from `react-test-renderer`